-A collection of short poetic pieces that explore relationships, loss, grief and renewal.
+Between Dusk and Darkness is a collection of short poetic pieces that explore relationships, loss, grief and renewal.
 (This is a revised and updated edition of an earlier publication with the same title.)
-Published by Bennison Books.
+This edition was published in 2020 by Bennison Books.